GammaSQ/qubes-doc/privacy/i2p.md

 The result of this guide should be seen more adding access to I2P Hidden Services more than protecting your privacy with the I2P network.

 ## Quick Note on I2P-Over-Tor ##
-There is an excellent guide on how to use [I2P over TOR via whonix][whonix-I2P].
+There is an excellent guide on how to use [I2P over Tor via whonix][whonix-I2P].
-However, this adds load to the tor-network.
+However, this adds load to the Tor network.
 Since the main purpose of this guide is to access the I2P-network, the performance cost overshadowed the security benefits.

 ## Qubes 3.2 ##
 ### TemplateVM setup ###
 This guide builds a proxyVM based on a Debian template.

+* **(Recommended)** Install debian-9 template in dom0:
+      sudo qubes-dom0-upgrade qubes-template-debian-9
+  This guide will move forward using `debian-9`.
+If you want to install i2p in a `debian-8` template, make sure to replace any version-specific numbering or naming. (i.e. replace "stretch" with "jessie")

 * **(Optional)** If you want to use a separate vm template for your I2P-proxyVM, clone your Debian template: (run in dom0)*

-    qvm-clone debian-8 debian-8-gate
+    qvm-clone debian-9 debian-9-gate

 ### Install the necessary tools in the templateVM ###
 I2P install instructions can be found [here][i2p-debian-instructions].
-This guide assumes debian-8, other versions please reference the according instructions.
+This guide assumes debian-9, other versions please reference the according instructions.
-TOR can be installed from default debian-repos. tinyproxy and dnsmasq can be installed from debian-repos, but are already installed by default in qubes' debian-8.
+Tor can be installed from default debian-repos. tinyproxy and dnsmasq can be installed from debian-repos, but are already installed by default in qubes' debian-9.

 1. Add the repo-key for I2P's Debian repository to apt:
   Download: